 Yes, Level 2 trading is regulated in the UK just like the trade of any other form of trading.
 The Financial Conduct Authority (FCA) is responsible for regulating the different brokers and platforms that provide access to Level 2 trading.
 The FCA ensures that all Level 2 trading is carried out in a legal and regulated manner so that the interests of all the parties are protected.

-In conclusion, if you’re looking to get started with a Level-2 trading platform, one option for you is to do so via eToro.
-It is a reliable and safe trading platforms for investors and traders of all experience levels, and it also contains among the largest variety of asset classes to trade on.
+In conclusion, if you’re looking to get started with a Level-2 trading platform, one option for you is to do so via VantageFX It is a reliable and safe trading platforms for investors and traders of all experience levels, and it also contains among the largest variety of asset classes to trade on.
 Their trading platform and its functionalities are unparalleled in the industry, and it also has low spreads and fees on the trading of stocks and forex pairs.
-All in all, eToro is definitely a strong option to consider for your trading needs.
+All in all, VantageFX is definitely a strong option to consider for your trading needs.